elibs/ebash/readme.md

 sections of the output of a process.
 The bars above and below your text will span the entire width of the terminal.

-    > ebanner “Here’s a banner”
+    > ebanner "Here’s a banner"
     +--------------------------------------+
     |
     | Here's a banner